 The economy runs in cycles of boom and bust.
 When times are good, people often confuse luck with skill.

 Such misunderstanding arguably played a role in what happened during the housing bubble and the dot-com bubble that preceded it.
 Being in the right place at the right time isn’t the same as being smart.

 12. Failing to adjust

-The Great Recession and stock market decline of 2007-2009 wiped out the savings of many on the verge of retirement.
-That shouldn’t have happened, because they shouldn’t have had that much exposure to stocks.
-Check out “A Simple Way to Invest Your Retirement Savings” for tips on how to adjust your investments over time.
+The Great Recession wiped out the savings of many people who were on the verge of retirement.
+That shouldn’t have happened, because they shouldn’t have had that much exposure to stocks so close to retirement.
+Check out “Build a Successful Retirement Plan With These 5 Steps” for tips on avoiding such a fate.

 13. Not seeking qualified help

-While investing isn’t rocket science, if you don’t have the time or temperament, consider getting help.
+Investing isn’t rocket science.
+But if you don’t have the time or temperament, consider getting help.

 The wrong help?
-A commissioned salesperson more interested in his financial success than yours.
+That would be commissioned salespeople more interested in their financial success than yours.
 The right help?
-A fee-based planner with the right blend of education, knowledge, credentials and experience.
-Check out “How to Choose the Right Financial Adviser” for tips.
+A fee-based planner with the right blend of education, credentials and experience.
+Stop by our Solutions Center and check out “How to Find Your Perfect Financial Adviser” to learn more.

 Our Policy: We welcome relevant and respectful comments in order to foster healthy and informative discussions.
 All other comments may be removed.
 Comments with links are automatically held for moderation.